aerogo/pack/README.md

 import "github.com/YOUR_ORG/YOUR_REPO/components"
 ```

 Templates are registered as public functions in the `components` package and can be called directly.
 All components are global, thus you can call a component from one file in another file without any import directives.
-Components return an HTML `string` but they use a single `bytes.Buffer` via pooling and streaming under the hood, which is extremely fast.
+Components return an HTML `string` but they use a single `strings.Builder` via pooling and streaming under the hood, which is extremely fast.

 ## Style